algebrato/AperturePhotometry.jl/README.md

 ------------------- |
 [![Stable](https://img.shields.io/badge/docs-stable-blue.svg)](https://algebrato.github.io/AperturePhotometry.jl/stable)|

-This julia module wants to met the needs of a typical amatorial astronomer, that is involved in the differential photometry  of objects like variable stars, asteroids, photometri surface of galaxies and so on.
+This Julia module wants to meet the needs of amatorial astronomerw that are involved in the photometry of objects like variable stars, asteroids, surface-photometry of galaxies, and so on.

-On the web there is a lot of software that perfom images calibration and relatively differential photmetry, but more often than not, they are:
+On the web, there is a lot of software that perform images calibration and relatively differential photometry, but more often than not, they are:

 - Close-source software
 - They work only on windows
-- You have to use the sotware "as is", and you cannot hack any part of it.
+- You have to use the software "as is" and you cannot hack any part of it.

-With a `Julia` module, all the users are really invited to hack it!
+With a `Julia` module, all the users are invited to hack it!
 Add your fun feature with a PR!

-Now, the module is very simple.
-He can calibrate with dark-frame and flat-field a images series and he can stack them to do imaging, or they can be aligned in order to perform differential photmetry of an object given two fixed reference stars.
+Now, the module is elementary, and it can calibrate an image series with dark-frame and flat-field.
+It can also stack the images to do imaging, or they can be aligned in order to perform differential photometry of an object given two fixed reference stars.

-The module was thought to be used for differend colors channel.
-If you have a CCD with a wheel-filter,  you can get two (or more) differential light curve in different colors.
-In this way you can load all the channel, calibrate them separately and perform the color B-V or B-I or V-R light curve.
+The module was thought to be used for different colors channel.
+If you have a CCD with a wheel-filter,  you can get two (or more) differential light curves in different colors.
+In this way, you can load all the channels, calibrate them separately and perform the color B-V or B-I or V-R light curve.

-All with few line of julia code.
+All of this can be done with a few lines of Julia.

-Now, I'm working to port the code also on other platform like Windows and MacOS.
+Now, I'm working on porting the code also on other platforms like Windows and macOS.
 Well, meanwhile, if you have Linux, you can start to enjoy your fun!

 # Built status
 Now, `AperturePhotomery` is available for Linux and `Julia => 1.0`.
-The build status is presented here below
+The built status is presented here below

 **`Platform`**| **`Built Status`**| **`Coverage`**|
 ------------------- |------------------- |------------------- |